yireo/yireo-slides/slides/yireo/pwa_extensions.md

 ---
 {state: dark}
 # What do you mean with "Magento PWA" and "ready"?
-### A PWA-solution that is custom built in React, Vue or Angular by some kick-ass frontend developers that know their Kungfu-coding shit and can custom-build any extension-like feature for you, assuming your wallet is large enough?
+### A PWA-solution that is custom-build in React, Vue or Angular by some kick-ass frontend developers that know their Kungfu-coding shit and can custom-build any extension-like feature for you, assuming your wallet is large enough?

 ---
 {state: dark center middle}